Role

 Sophie’s research explores the cross-section between Human Rights and Public law.
 In particular, she explores standards of judicial independence and separation of powers, and the impact that judicial reform standards have on the protection of other human rights.

 Sophie has also published with The Conversation and appeared as an expert panel member on Al Jazeera on a number of occasions.
-In 2018 she appeared as an expert before a House of Lords panel examining potential violations of the Convention Against Torture by the UK government with respect to its treatment of women during austerity.
+She has appeared as an expert before a House of Lords panel examining potential violations of the Convention Against Torture by the UK government with respect to its treatment of women during austerity.
 Sophie is editor of the NLS blog, which is run in association with Nottingham Law Journal and the Journal for Rights and Justice.

 Sophie would be happy to supervise masters and doctoral studies generally in the Human Rights sphere, but particularly theses with a focus on torture, judicial reform, and the separation of powers.